Multi-Agency Data Integration Project (MADIP) Case studies

 What is the policy problem?
 Understanding the health care service needs for people living in different areas is vital for building an accessible health system for all Australians.
 The availability of certain health care services, proximity to providers, and transport options for people needing to access these services vary depending on where a person lives in Australia.

-And the data challenge?
+What is the data challenge?
 No robust evidence exists on the relationship between receipt of Medicare benefits and receipt of other payments such as the Age pension, including how this varies across Australia.

 What has the project let us do?
 The project found geographic differences in Medicare expenditure across Australia that can inform policy development and the allocation of health care resources.
 For example, residents in regional and remote areas tended to claim less health care services than those who live in capital cities.
 The linked data has provided a robust evidence base for policy analysts, while ensuring the privacy and confidentiality of older Australians' personal information.